broadinstitute/covid19-sequencing/README.md

 We use a special branch `gh-pages` to host the static files for Github Pages, so `docs/` directory should NOT be commited.

-Whenever a Pull Request is approved and merged into `master` branch, a Github Action will be triggered to:
+Whenever a Pull Request is approved and merged into `main` branch, a Github Action will be triggered to:

 - push the updated artifacts to `gh-pages` branch.